-1. Download the 2017 Current COJO Majors Scholarship Application, fill it out by typing in the highlighted fields and print out the completed application.
+1. Download the 2020 Scholarship Application for COJO Majors, fill it out by typing in the highlighted fields and print out the completed application.

 2. Write a 400-word essay (approximately two typed pages).
 Please write on additional sheets and attach them to your other materials.

 The topic of your essay: "As you know by now, the COJO experience entails coursework, co-curricular activities, study abroad, and many other things.
 As a department, we're committed to you being engaged in work for the common good professionally and personally.
 Given the currents in American political discourse, what is one key experience you've had in COJO that you feel has prepared you for effective communication that addresses these tensions?
 How can you apply that experience in a way that contributes to the common good?"
 If you previously applied for COJO scholarships you will need to describe a different key experience.

 The essay is weighted more heavily than any other aspect of your application so put effort into your thinking, writing and editing.
 You are working toward a degree in a discipline that places strong emphasis on skilled writing.
 Your skills should be evident in your essay.

 3. Submit a copy of your most recent transcript.
 Unofficial transcripts are acceptable. (available from Murphy Online).

 4. Submit all materials together by 4 p.m., Friday, February 14, 2020.

 Eligible, current students may apply for any or all of these scholarships:

 Whalen Scholarships are named for the late Father James Whalen, long-time faculty member and department chairman who specialized in teaching Media Ethics.
 Whalen scholarships are given on the basis of academic merit, commitment to community service and career-related activities, and the promise of success in a media career.